dsc-courses/dsc10-2022-sp/syllabus.md

 - Discussing the general approach to solving homework problems or projects
 - Talking about problem-solving strategies or issues you ran into and how you solved them
 - Discussing the answers to exams with other students who have already taken the exam after the exam is complete
-- Using code provided in class, by the textbook or any other assigned reading or video, with attribution
+- Using code provided in class or in any assigned readings or videos, with attribution
 - Google searching for documentation on Python or babypandas
 - Working together with other students on assignments without copying or sharing answers
 - Posting a question about your approach to a problem on Campuswire, without sharing your code